RA86-dev/TransferParcel/README.md

 ## Usage

-To use PythonParcel, follow these steps:
+To use TransferParcel, follow these steps:

 1. Initialize an instance of the `SD` class with the URL of the Python script and the desired output filename.
 2. Run the `run` method to fetch, scan, and execute the script.
 3. Find a URL from the web.
 Recommended to first test it with the local script we have along with others.

-## Create a CDN for it:
+## Create a CDN for it

-you need to do it like this:
-['EXTENSION','CODE']
-The reason is so that it will find a Extension.
+You need to provide the Python script content in the following format:
+['EXTENSION', 'CODE']

+kotlin
+Copy code
+The reason for this format is to specify the file extension for proper handling.

 Example: